The complete travelogue of our trip

 Stay on the road.

-"No shooting or hunting area" - I'm safe.
+See the "No shooting or hunting area" sign?
+I'm safe.

 Civilization.
 Sort of.
 Fort Nelson, British Columbia.